Whyzanet/WhyzaGC/README.md

 Monitor easily via the following linux terminal command.

 watch -n 10 curl -s whyzagc-esp.local

-USB serial port is set to 9600 baud and will display the MightyOhm Gieger serial output ( when accessible )

 To monitor the MightyOhm serial data remotely use